 Person owning a controlling interest (through votes or value) in the DMA; or

-Any non-stock entity controlled by one or more Key Employees of the DMA.
+Any non-stock entity controlled by one or more Key Persons of the DMA.

-Relative.
-A Relative is a spouse, ancestor, child (whether natural or adopted), grandchild, great grandchild, sibling (whether whole or half-blood), or spouse of a child (whether natural or adopted), grandchild, great grandchild or sibling (whether whole or half-blood), or a domestic partner as defined in section 2994-A of the New York Public Health Law.
+Relative means a person who is a spouse, ancestor, child (whether natural or adopted), grandchild, great-grandchild, sibling (whether whole- or half-blood), or spouse of a child (whether natural or adopted), grandchild, great-grandchild or sibling (whether whole- or half-blood), or a domestic partner as defined in section 2994-A of the New York Public Health Law.

-Transaction includes, without limitation, real estate and equipment leases, loan, provision of services, sale of goods, licenses and joint ventures, partnerships and LLCs in which the DMA is a party or owner.
+Transaction includes, without limitation, real estate and equipment leases, loan, provision of services, sale of goods, licenses and joint ventures, partnerships and entities in which the DMA is a party or owner.

 EXHIBIT B

-LIST OF DIRECTORS, OFFICERS AND KEY EMPLOYEES OF the DMA
+LIST OF DIRECTORS, OFFICERS AND KEY PERSONS OF the DMA

-The following is a list of individuals who are anticipated as being reported on the IRS Form 990 as a current or former director, officer or key employee of THE DMA Corporation.
+The following is a list of individuals who are anticipated as being reported on the IRS Form 990 as a current or former Director, officer or key person of the DMA .